 The University of Ottawa is committed to ensuring that the use of animals in research and in teaching conforms to the most rigorous ethical standards that are compatible with the goals of science and education.
-The standards for animal care and use conform with or exceed those defined in the Canadian Council on Animal Care's Guidelines to the Care and Use of Experimental Animals Guidelines and Policies (the Guidelines)1.
-The University of Ottawa is a registered research facility under the Province of Ontario's Animals for Research Act (the Act) legislatively mandating that the University establish an Animal Care Committee.
+The standards for animal care and use conform with or exceed those defined in the Canadian Council on Animal Care Standards The University of Ottawa is a registered research facility under the Province of Ontario's Animals for Research Act (the Act) legislatively mandating that the University establish an Animal Care Committee.

 The Committee must carefully review, prior to commencement, any project in which animal use is contemplated.
 Animals may be acquired and work initiated only after the project proposal has been approved.
 The Committee ensures that no physical or psychological discomfort will be caused to an animal except where there is a clear and authoritative ethical, scientific or pedagogical justification for doing so, as determined by ethics and scientific peer review.
 Where such justifications exist, the Committee ensures that the level of discomfort caused will be no higher than what is absolutely necessitated by the scientific or pedagogical purposes of the procedure in question and in so doing, that every animal will be humanely treated by providing anesthesia, analgesia and all other support as required, whenever a non-sentient substitute is available and accessible, such substitutes will be preferred.
 The Committee also ensures that the appropriate species has been selected; that the minimal number of animals will be used, a number appropriate to permit scientifically valid inferences to be drawn, and that personnel are qualified to work with the animals.
 The review process involves Research and Veterinary Scientists as well as Community Representatives who are not scientists but are concerned about animal welfare.
 A failure to obtain approval from the Committee means that a project involving animal use cannot proceed.
 Furthermore, once approval has been granted, failure to adhere to conditions of approval for a project may result in loss of research privileges or rights.